7 Winning Social Media Marketing Strategies for the Holiday Season

 • Encourage them to share their experience with family and friends.
 For example, you could ask them to leave a review on your Facebook page in exchange for an additional discount code

-November and December aren’t just about Black Friday, Cyber Monday, and other traditional marketing holidays.
-There are also fun social media holidays like World Television Day, National Cookie Day, and Christmas Jumper Day to take advantage of as well.
+November and December aren’t just Black Friday, Cyber Monday, or other traditional marketing holidays.
+There are also fun social media holidays like World Television Day, National Cookie Day, and Christmas Jumper Day to take advantage of.

 You don’t necessarily have to run special promotions linked to these, but they’re an opportunity to boost brand awareness, make a deeper connection with your audience, and have some fun along the way.

 The San Antonio Spurs, for instance, made this hilarious video with action shots of star player Dejounte Murray.
-Except, instead of putting a basketball into the net, he’s dunking a large cookie into a huge bowl of milk.
+Instead of putting a basketball into the net, he’s dunking a giant cookie into a massive bowl of milk.

 Holiday social media marketing in a nutshell

-Black Friday and Cyber Monday (and the wider holiday season) are a stressful time to be a social media manager.
-Your customers are more active online than at any other time of year, and competition for attention is at its fiercest.
+Black Friday and Cyber Monday (and the broader holiday season) are stressful for social media managers.
+Your customers are more active online than at any other time of year, and competition for attention is fiercest.

-For this reason, it’s critical to plan ahead, build up anticipation, and use best practices like hashtags and urgency techniques.
+For this reason, it’s critical to plan, build up anticipation, and use best practices like hashtags and urgency techniques.

 Ready to win this holiday season?
 Start your free trial of Loomly today!